 There's an Italian legend that said he did not die and Fames (the numen or daimon of hunger and starvation) forced him to eat his whole body until nothing was left but a disembodied mouth.

 Myth's notes: (revised Spring 2006, revised again 2015)

 The Querquenulanae Virae was the Roman name for the prophetic nymphs indwelling in green oak trees.
 The name, Magna Dea, means "Great Goddess," and was a Latin title for Ceres and Demeter.

 This story was originally a Greek moral anecdote, though the Romans retold it with their own additions.
 For that matter, I have retold it with my own additions as well.
+Originally, Erisichthon was a king of Thesaly.
 Robert Graves, in his Greek Myths (1955, 1960), wrote, "among the Greeks, as among the Latins and the early Irish, the felling of a sacred growth carried the death penalty." (p.
 93) The Greek name, Erysichthon, meant "earth-tearer," seems to have referred to his intention to "rape" and pillage this grove for his own comforts without thought of the rules of men or Gods.
 It's a sobering lesson, even for today.